unchartedsoftware/torflow/README.md

 ## Ingest Data

-Ingest relays into ElasticSearch via Logstash.
-There is a set of sample data in the $PROJECT_ROOT/data/relays_small folder.
-To import this from logstash:
+Ingest data into MySQL via the bin/ingest node script.
+There is a set of sample data in the $PROJECT_ROOT/data/sample folder.
+To import this into your database (from the root project directory):

-	logstash -f $PROJECT_ROOT$/data/es_import_small.conf

-NOTE: You must manually edit the configuration file!
-It only supports absolute file paths, so the ones checked into source control will be wrong for your local machine
+	node bin/ingest data/sample

 ## Building the Docker container